 Most brokers don’t hunt your stop loss because it’s bad for business in the long run.
 And they widen the spreads during major news release because the futures market is thin during this period.

 Here’s the thing:

 The market is to facilitate transactions between buyers and sellers.
-The more efficient buyers and sellers transact, the more efficient the market will be, which leads to greater liquidity (the ease which buying/selling can occur without moving the markets).
+The more efficient buyers and sellers transact, the more efficient the market will be, which leads to greater liquidity (the ease of which buying/selling can occur without moving the markets).